bytedance/android-inline-hook/README.md

 }
 ```

-**Note**: shadowhook uses the [prefab package schema v2](https://github.com/google/prefab/releases/tag/v2.0.0), which is configured by default since [Android Gradle Plugin 7.1.0](https://developer.android.com/studio/releases/gradle-plugin?buildsystem=cmake#7-1-0).
+**Note**: ShadowHook uses the [prefab package schema v2](https://github.com/google/prefab/releases/tag/v2.0.0), which is configured by default since [Android Gradle Plugin 7.1.0](https://developer.android.com/studio/releases/gradle-plugin?buildsystem=cmake#7-1-0).
 If you are using Android Gradle Plugin earlier than 7.1.0, please add the following configuration to `gradle.properties`:

 ```
 android.prefabVersion=2.0.0